The Salamander (1971 film)

-The Salamander (La Salamandre) is a 1971 Swiss drama film directed by Alain Tanner.
-The film was selected as the Swiss entry for the Best Foreign Language Film at the 45th Academy Awards, but was not accepted as a nominee.
+The Salamander (French: La Salamandre) is a 1971 Swiss drama film directed by Alain Tanner and written by Tanner and John Berger.
+It centres on a young woman whose case becomes the basis for a screenplay investigation.
+Starring Bulle Ogier and Jean-Luc Bideau, it was selected as the Swiss entry for the Best Foreign Language Film at the 45th Academy Awards, and screened at the Cannes Film Festival and the Berlin International Film Festival in 1971.